node-machine/rttc/README.md

 `example: [[...]]`
 `example: [{...}]`

 Array type schemas may be infinitely nested and combined with dictionaries or any other types.

-Runtime arrays being validated/coerced against array type schemas will be homogeneous (meaning every item in the array will have the same type).

-Undefined items will always be stripped out of arrays.
+When validating vs. an array type schema, RTTC first checks that the corresponding value is an array (a la [`_.isArray()`](http://lodash.org)), then also recursively checks each of its items vs. the expected **pattern**.
+For example, given the exemplar `['Margaret']`, we can infer that the type schema is `['string']`, and therefore that it would accept any array of strings.

-> Also note that, because of this, when providing a type schema or type-inference-able example for an array, you only need to provide one item in the array, e.g.:
+When providing an array exemplar or type schema, you only need to provide one item in the array:
 ```javascript
 [
   {